Tez01/Bomb/README.md

 ### * Phase 5
   Its easy.
 Just need assembly comprehension skills and knowledge of which registers stores input arguments and how.

+### * Phase 6
+  A little complex as have to understand a lot of assembly.
+Key is to understand the functionaly of some chunks and move past by getting an abstract idea.
+Knoledge of structs and linked lists is required for the last chunk of assembly.

+## Skills Acquired
+* (x86-64)Assembly comprehension
+* Extracting abstractions from machine code